kathleenjo/example1/documentation/03-How-to-See-Signs-of-Life.md

 - The [T-Mobile DevEdge IoT Developer Kit](https://devedge.t-mobile.com/solutions/iot-developer-kit).
 - A smartphone
   - If it is an iPhone
-    - iOS version 15.3.1 installed on the iPhone
+    - iOS version 15.3.1 and later installed on the iPhone
     - The *DevEdge IoT* companion app installed on the iPhone.
   - If it is an Android
     - Android OS version 11 and later installed on the phone